ORDisbo Supported

 Reconciliation FrequencyMonthly three-way reconciliation

-Overdraft NotificationRequired — bank must notify Oregon State Bar within 10 days
+Overdraft NotificationRequired — notification to Oregon State Bar

 Client LedgerRequired — individual ledger per matter